toshihr/mtrap/README.md

 MTRAP is a sequence alignment program by a new measure based on transition probability between two consecutive pairs of residues.

-**version 2 is under development to catch up with modern environment.**

 ## Build & Install

   ```